DamienCuda/react-eat-and-split/README.md

 This project uses the following tools and libraries:

 Node.js and npm for package management and running the app.
-React for the front-end framework.
+React for the front-end framework